Content

 Integrating new Javadoc Check

 Javadoc Checks as well as regular Checks extend AbstractCheck class.
-So integrating new Javadoc Check is similar to integrating other Checks.
+So integrating a new Javadoc Check is similar to integrating other Checks.

 Declare check's external resource locations